-A resolution must be passed by your board/owner(s), signed by the chair or designated person, and returned to LeadingAge Minnesota indicating that you are committing to the Guiding Principles for Dementia Care.
+A resolution must be passed by your board/owner(s), signed by the chair or designated person, and returned to Aging Services of Minnesota indicating that you are commiting to the Guiding Principles for Dementia Care.
 A sample resolution is included.